skejserjensen/AAUDOC/README.md

 The package can then be compiled and/or installed by running one of two commands, depending on where the compiled program should be placed.
 ```
-The program can be either compiled and left in a folder dist in the root of hte repository.
+The program can be either compiled and left in a folder dist in the root of the repository.
 cabal build

 Or compiled and installed into cabals bin directory, which should be in systemm path.